livegnik/2way-poc-design/README.md

 ## 16. Conformance

-An implementation conforms to the 2WAY PoC design only if it satisfies every normative requirement in this repository.
-Passing tests or interoperability checks is insufficient when core invariants are weakened.
+Conformance is binary.
+An implementation either satisfies every normative requirement in this repository or it does not.
+Passing tests or demonstrating interoperability is meaningless if core invariants have been weakened along the way.

-Conformance requires:
+To claim conformance, an implementation must demonstrate that:

-* All defined invariants hold under every supported operating condition, including hostile peers and offline operation.
+* **All defined invariants hold** under every supported operating condition, including offline operation and hostile peers.
-* Forbidden behaviors remain structurally impossible; policy alone is not acceptable.
+* **Forbidden behaviors remain structurally impossible**; relying on policy, logging, or operator vigilance is not an acceptable substitute for structural guards.
-* Validation, authorization, and ordering rules execute exactly as specified, with no fast paths that bypass structural guards.
+* **Validation, authorization, and ordering rules execute exactly as specified**, with no fast paths, heuristics, or “trusted modes” that bypass them.
-* No state mutation bypasses defined boundaries; every write flows through the same serialized authority path regardless of origin.
+* **No state mutation crosses boundaries out of band**; every write flows through the same serialized authority path regardless of origin.

-Any deviation must be documented with an Architecture Decision Record (ADR) that explains scope, reasoning, and compensating controls.
-Without that ADR, an implementation cannot claim conformance.
+Any deviation requires an Architecture Decision Record (ADR) that documents the reasoning, scope, and compensating controls.
+Without an ADR, the implementation is simply out of spec.

 ## 17. Scope boundary and status